25prabhu10/notes/docs/Concepts/UML.md

 # Unified Modelling Language (UML)

+UML is a general-purpose, developmental modelling language that is intended to provide a standard way to visualize the design of a system

 Standardized notation for diagrams to visualize object-oriented systems

 - UML is a way to visualize a software program using diagrams